 Book Bags, Chalk, College-ruled Paper, Colored Construction Paper, Colored Pencils, Compasses, Crayons, Dry-Erase Markers, Glue Sticks, Handheld Pencil Sharpeners, Markers, Pencils, Pencil Cases/Bags, Pens, Protractors, Rulers, Solar Calculators, Solar Lantern Lights, and Wide-ruled Paper

-(English and Swahili) Math, Human Body, Language, Science, and World Maps
+(English, Kiswahili, and Swahili) Human Body, Language, Math, Science, and World Maps

-Beads for Bead Work, Craft Glue, Earring Hooks, Sewing Needles, Thread, Watercolor Paints, and Watercolor Paint Brushes
+Acrylic Paints and Paint Brushes, Beads for Bead Work, Buttons, Craft Glue, Craft Scissors, Earring Hooks, Fashion Magazines, Sewing Needles, Thread, and Watercolor Paints and Brushes

-Educational Software, Flash Drives/Memory Sticks, Printer Cartridges, and Solar-Powered Working Laptops
+Educational Software, Flash Drives/Memory Sticks, Mobile Phones, Printer Cartridges, Tablets, USB Cables, and Working Laptops

-Chess Sets, Puzzles, Scrabble, and Stuffed Animals/Soft Toys
+Bananagrams, Chess Sets, Connect Four, Puzzles, Scrabble, and Stuffed Animals/Soft Toys

 Inflation Pumps, Jump Ropes, Netball/Basketballs, Soccer Balls, Team Uniforms/Kits for Soccer, and Whistles